Boiler Feed Water Treatment Plant | Reverse Osmosis

 7. Smaller footprint/space requirement

 The boiler feed industry standard is moving toward reverse osmosis RO pretreatment and EDI versus conventional treatment with ion exchange.
 Particularly in the United States where it is becoming difficult to obtain permits for the hazardous chemicals (storage and disposal).
-We have boiler feed water systems utilizing RO-EDI technology in California, Hawaii, Venezuela, etc.
+We have boiler feed water plants and systems utilizing RO-EDI technology in California, Hawaii, Venezuela, etc.